Weld Quality Testing: Visual, Physical & NDT

 How to know if it’s a Weld Discontinuity or a Welding Defect

-A weld discontinuity is easy to recognize because it looks like an interruption of normal flow.
-It is also known as a weld imperfection, and it can be found in the weld metal or the parent metal.
-A discontinuity happens in the weld metal due to the wrong welding pattern or welding technique.
-It can differ from the weld bead shape and thickness and ultimately, the quality.
+A weld discontinuity is easily recognized because it is an interruption in the continuous flow.
+It can also be called a weld imperfection, and it can be found either in the weld metal or in the parent metal.

-In general, a discontinuity should be avoided and dealt with, but they are marginally less serious than a welding defect.
-Nonetheless, if you do find a weld discontinuity, you need to fix it.
+Generally speaking, you want to avoid a discontinuity and make adjustments, but they are slightly less critical than a welding defect.
+Either way, if you have a weld discontinuity, you need to take care of it.

-That said, a group of weld discontinuities can become a weld defect, if they exceed the limits stated in your project.
-This goes in accordance with your country, the material, and the type of environment you are in.
+That said, an accumulation of weld discontinuities, can eventually become a weld defect, if they exceed allowed limits, according to your job.
+This is determined according to your country, the material types and type of environment you are working in.

-Ultimately, the most effective way to inspect a welding job, especially in tight spaces, is using a welding camera.
+In conclusion, the best way to inspect any welding job, especially in tight spaces, is to use a welding camera.
 Here are some video examples of how that works.

 Identifying Welding Defects Before It’s Too Late

-Investing in the right tools will make it easy and safe to get the job done.
-It is crucial for companies in the oil, gas, and mining industries to understand how to identify the most common welding defects, so they can act.
+Ultimately, it is very important for companies in the oil, gas, and mining industries to know what to look for when identifying some of the most commonly occurring welding defects, so that they can act.

 FAQs